thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `prefer_similar_card` I don't know who would use that.
 It reverses the optimal review order and allows to create a filtered deck grouping your cards that are semantically closest to each other.
 You can use it to convince yourself that the optimal review order is indeed working.
 Default is `False`.
  * `reference_order` either "relative_overdueness" or "lowest_interval".
 It is the reference used to sort the card before adjusting them using the similarity scores.
 Default is `"relative_overdueness"`.
 Keep in mind that my relative_overdueness is a reimplementation of the default overdueness of anki and is not absolutely exactly the same but should be a very close approximation.
 If you find edge cases, please open an issue.
  * `scoring_weights` a tuple used to adjust the value of the reference order compared to how similar the cards are.
 Default is `(1, 1)`.
 For example: (1, 1.5) means that the algorithm will spread the similar cards farther apart.
- * `send_to_anki` tells AnnA to automatically create the filtered deck or not.
-Default is `False`.
  * `to_anki` tells AnnA to automatically create the filtered deck or not.
 Default is `False`.
  * `compute_opti_rev_order` don't compute optimal review order, if set to False, it will set `to_anki` to False.
 Default to True.
  * `check_database` at the end of execution, ask anki to check the database or not.
 Default is `False`.
  * `just_bury_learning` **experimental**: will just bury some cards of your learning queue if they are too similar.
 This will bypass a lot of the other arguments and mostly take into account `deckname` and `desired_deck_size`.
 Default is False.

 AnnA has a number of other built-in methods you can run after instantiating the class.
-They are especially useful if "send_to_anki" is set to `False`.
+They are especially useful if "to_anki" is set to `False`.
 Note that methods beginning with a "_" are not supposed to be called by the user and are reserved for backend use.
 Here's a list of useful methods:

 * `compute_clusters` can be used to group the cards by semantic clusters.
 Several algorithms are implemented: kmeans, minibatch-kmeans, agglomerative clustering, DBSCAN.
 I can add more if needed.
 * `plot_latent_space` can be used to display a 2D projection of your cards using plotly.
 This opens a new tab in your browser and loads an interactive interface in it.
 You can color it using tags, clusters, etc. If you have a blank plot without any points, call the method again.
 I don't understand this issue with plotly yet and help is appreciated :/